Marseille History Museum

+The Marseille History Museum was completely renovated and reopened on September 14, 2013 on the occasion of Marseille-Provence 2013.

 History

-The construction of the Center Bourse was undertaken in 1967 on land in the district behind the Bourse, the old buildings of which had been destroyed from 1912 to 1937 and which had been left as they were.
+The construction of the Center Bourse was undertaken in 1967, on land in the district behind the Bourse, the old buildings of which had been destroyed from 1912 to 1937, and which had been left as they were.
 During the earthworks for the construction of the shopping center, many remains of Greek, Roman and medieval ages were discovered.
 Their importance was then a surprise although the existence of the famous wall of Crinas could suggest the discovery of other remains.
-Gérin Ricard specifies in the book Promenades archeologique published in 1925 that the Greek origin of this wall had been supported by members of the Archaeological Commission as early as 1916.
+Gérin Ricard specifies in the book Promenades archeologique published in 1925, that the Greek origin of this wall had been supported by members of the Archaeological Commission as early as 1916.

 The creation of a Marseilles history museum therefore seems essential.
 The archaeologist and anthropologist Alain Nicolas participates in its foundation.
 It was opened in 1983.
 Some of the discoveries are kept on site, the ancient port has been converted into the Jardin des Vestiges.
 The museum then includes a temporary exhibition hall for events on various themes relating to the history of Marseille and a permanent exhibition hall which highlights the various remains discovered.
 A library specializing in history, archeology and town planning is created and open to the public.

 Closed for several years, the history museum was completely renovated by architect Roland Carta and reopened on September 14, 2013, during Marseille-Provence 2013, European Capital of Culture.
 The new architecture aims to recreate "an intimate link between the city, its museum and the archaeological site" of the ancient Port.
 A new museography created by the architect scenographer Adeline Rispal weaves links between the port and commercial history of the site and the powerful architecture of the Bourse shopping centre.
 The museum presents the history of Marseilles in thirteen parts or sequences covering a more or less long period.
 An enhanced digital tour of the historical axis of Marseille, designed by Alain Dupuy (InnoVision), is also offered between the History Museum and the new MuCEM.